The Hype (Twenty One Pilots song)

-"The Hype" is a song written and recorded by American musical duo Twenty One Pilots from their fifth studio album Trench (2018).
-The song was released as the sixth and final single from Trench on July 16, 2019, by Fueled by Ramen and Elektra Music Group.
+"The Hype" is a song recorded by American musical duo Twenty One Pilots.
+It was released through Fueled by Ramen and Elektra Music Group on July 16, 2019, as the sixth and final single from their fifth studio album, Trench (2018).
 The track was written by lead singer Tyler Joseph, with production being handled by himself and Paul Meany.
 The song's lyrics discuss perseverance and loyalty.
 "The Hype" reached a peak of number 3 on the US Billboard Hot Rock Songs chart.

 Composition

 As with most of its parent album Trench, "The Hype" was written by Tyler Joseph, the lead singer of Twenty One Pilots, and produced by him alongside Paul Meany of the alternative rock band Mutemath.
 The songwriting process and recording took place in secret in Joseph's basement studio in Columbus, Ohio, while the track was mixed by Adam Hawkins and mastered by Chris Gehringer at Sterling Sound, New York City.
 In an interview with Coup de Main Magazine, Joseph revealed that while writing the track, he intended for its production to sound like that of which he found in his childhood.
 In an AMA on Reddit, he disclosed that the track was among the hardest to write on Trench.